pdjr-beatrice/log/README.md

 The substantive content of the published material is a table of operating data and a KML attachment which represents the ship's passage over the preceeding 24 hours.
-A cloud-based Wordpress blog installation uses the Wordpress _Postie_ plugin to retrieve the published email and a simple filter script written in PHP is used by _Postie_ to interpolate an _Open Sea Map_ rendering of the KML document into a new blog page.
+A cloud-based Wordpress blog installation uses the _Postie_ plugin to retrieve the published email and a simple filter script written in PHP is used by _Postie_ to interpolate an _Open Sea Map_ rendering of the KML document into a new blog page.